casanave/casanave/README.md

 [ReadMe](https://github.com/casanave/time_series_stop_and_frisk)

 [Main Code Notebook](https://github.com/casanave/time_series_stop_and_frisk/blob/main/Stop_And_Frisk_Timeseries_Notebook-Monthly.ipynb)

+##### In-depth analysis, time time series modeling, and Tableau Public dashboard of last 10 years of Stop-and-Frisks.

 - Used pandas to clean 10 years of Stop and Frisk Data for later use in a Tableu public viz showing demographic breakdown: https://public.tableau.com/views/2011-2021NYPDStopandFrisksbyRacePrecinctandOutcome/2011-2021NYPDStopandFrisksbyRacePrecinctandOutcome?:showVizHome=no
 - Used SARIMA Time Series Modeling with statsmodels, Auto Arima to investigate if there was seasonality to when stops did not lead to an arrest.
 (No seasonality detected.)